The Journey: From Spec-Kit to SpecFact

 # Always start with shadow mode (no blocking)

-specfact enforce stage --preset minimal
+specfact govern enforce stage --preset minimal

-specfact repro
+specfact code repro

 Why: See what SpecFact would catch before enabling blocking.